maxmind/gatling-gen/README.md

 # Gatling Genereator

-A library for generation of data that is:
+A library for generating random HTTP requests in a Gatling simultion.

-* Random
-* Repeatable
-* Exhaustive